The Death of Randy Rhoads

 “I was awoken from my sleep by a loud explosion,” Osbourne later said in a sworn statement.
 “I immediately thought that we’d hit a vehicle on the road.
 I got out of bed, screaming to my fiancee Sharon: ‘Get off the bus!’
 After getting out of the bus, I saw that a plane had crashed.
 I didn’t know who was on the plane at the time.”

 The report issued from the NTSB, which investigates plane crashes like Rhoads’, said this tragedy was the result of of poor judgment: “The pilot, who was a rock group driver, took an aircraft from the hangar without permission to joy ride members of the group,” the report states.
 The FAA conducted toxicology tests on the plane’s occupants, concluding that Rhoads had only nicotine in his system.
 Aycock reportedly tested positive for trace amounts of cocaine.

 “We had a great rapport together,” a still-mourning Osbourne told Guitar Player just months after Rhoads died.
 “We loved each other very dearly.
 I swear to God, the tragedy of my life is the day he died.”
-Nearly three decades later, talking about Rhoads upon the reissue of their two early-1980s collaborations, Osbourne admitted that he still takes antidepressants to deal with the loss: “Randy gave me a purpose; he gave me hope.”
+Nearly three decades later, talking about Rhoads after their collaborations were reissued, Osbourne admitted that he still takes antidepressants to deal with the loss: “Randy gave me a purpose; he gave me hope.”

 See Ozzy Osbourne and Other Rockers in the Top 100 Albums of the ’80s